tdutouquet/Netflux-API/README.md

 * Add a like (user, no duplicates) - POST: http://localhost:8000/api/likes
 * Delete a like (user) - DELETE: http://localhost:8000/api/likes/id

+### Comment likes

+* Add a like (user, no duplicates) - POST: http://localhost:8000/api/comment-likes
+* Delete a like (user) - DELETE: http://localhost:8000/api/comment-likes/id

 ## DB info

 You can check out a visualization of the database at https://dbdiagram.io/d/Netflux-6634b09c5b24a634d06bfd7e